Project homepage

-The Francis Bacon Correspondence Project under the direction of Alan Stewart is dedicated to producing a new critical edition of correspondence to and from the philosopher, parliamentarian, scientist, essayist, lawyer and politician Francis Bacon (1561-1626).
-The groundwork for this project was funded by a substantial AHRB Research Grant from 2000-2001, and undertaken by Research Fellows Dr Patricia Brewerton and Dr Andrew Gordon.
+The Francis Bacon Correspondence Project under the direction of CELL's International Director Prof Alan Stewart is dedicated to producing a new critical edition of correspondence to and from the philosopher, parliamentarian, scientist, essayist, lawyer and politician Francis Bacon (1561-1626).
+The groundwork for this project was funded by a substantial AHRB Research Grant from 2000-2001 and undertaken by Research Fellows Dr Patricia Brewerton and Dr Andrew Gordon.
+The findings from this census are available in a calendar.

 Editing the letters: research questions or problems